Securitization: Risks to investors

-Credit/default: Default risk is generally accepted as a borrower’s inability to meet interest payment obligations on time.
+Credit/default: Default risk is generally accepted as a borrower's inability to meet interest payment obligations on time.
 For ABS, default may occur when maintenance obligations on the underlying collateral are not sufficiently met as detailed in its prospectus.
-A key indicator of a particular security’s default risk is its credit rating.
+A key indicator of a particular security's default risk is its credit rating.
 Different tranches within the ABS are rated differently, with senior classes of most issues receiving the highest rating, and subordinated classes receiving correspondingly lower credit ratings.
 Almost all mortgages, including reverse mortgages, and student loans, are now insured by the government, meaning that taxpayers are on the hook for any of these loans that go bad even if the asset is massively over-inflated.
 In other words, there are no limits or curbs on over-spending, or the liabilities to taxpayers.

-However, the credit crisis of 2007–2008 has exposed a potential flaw in the securitization process – loan originators retain no residual risk for the loans they make, but collect substantial fees on loan issuance and securitization, which doesn't encourage improvement of underwriting standards.
+However, the credit crisis of 2007–2008 has exposed a potential flaw in the securitization process—loan originators retain no residual risk for the loans they make, but collect substantial fees on loan issuance and securitization, which does not encourage improvement of underwriting standards.